alexwlchan/alexwlchan.net/src/_drafts/drawing-repetitive-radial-artworks.md

   %}
 </div>

-plenty more things I could try adding colour moving the centre
+There are more things I could try, like adding colour and moving the centre, but this is all I had time for.
+That's okay.
+I was only drawing to have fun and because I wanted to make some pretty pictures, and I did both of those.
+I like how far I was able to get from a single idea: "what if I repeated a pattern in a circle around a central point".